Ynn/selfstar/for-beginners/basic-follow-me.md

 g!
 {/code}

 + Start your component (using start) and stop it.
-You should see the message we put in the lifecycles methods.
+You should see the message we put in the lifecycle methods.

 {warning}
 If you don't see the lifecycle messages, you must have done something wrong.
 Retry the preceding steps.